Journalists need more than good intentions when venturing into Vancouver’s Downtown Eastside to tell its stories.

 Read More Continue Reading There are fewer journalists in Canada than 15 years ago — but not as few as you might think

 As far too many newsrooms continue to struggle for their very survival, it’s a good time to place more emphasis on diversifying the stories they cover.

-Read More Continue Reading What Canadian journalists can learn from the life and career of Gord Downie
+Read More Continue Reading What Canadian media (and government) can learn from Black Panther